President

 Amanda Davis

-Amanda Davis is a former teacher and school administrator whose background includes work with special needs including behavioral, emotional and physical disabilities.
-Amanda’s post-graduate education and opportunities have lent themselves to the success of the school K9U program at Bella’s Buddies.
-The child of a career Cold War Air Force veteran, she is passionate about helping veterans and their families who struggle with post-traumatic stress and reintegration following service to our country.
-She believes that bridging generations using Animal Assisted Therapy is life-changing for students and veterans alike.
-She sought some of the best dog trainers in the U.S. as she built the foundation for Bella’s Buddies.
-These opportunities, combined with her experiences in education, have given Amanda a unique perspective in both training and placing dogs in schools and facilities that serve our veterans.
-Amanda is an AKC Canine Good Citizen Evaluator, a member of Alliance of Therapy Dogs and the Association of Professional Dog Trainers.
-She earned a BSEd from Sam Houston State University, an MSEd from Abilene Christian University, and her superintendency from UT Tyler.
-She holds certificates in Conflict Resolution, Negotiation and Medication from ACU and in Nonprofit Leadership from the Texas A&M Bush School of Public Service.
+Amanda Davis is a retired teacher and school administrator.
+Her post-graduate education and opportunities lend themselves to the success of the school K9U program at Bella’s Buddies.
+The child of a career Air Force veteran, she is passionate about helping veterans through Bella’s Buddies’ VA Hospital Facility Dog Program.
+Amanda is an AKC Canine Good Citizen Evaluator and she holds certificates in Professional Dog Training and Animal-Assisted Interventions.
+She is a member of the Association of Animal-Assisted Intervention Professionals and the Association of Professional Dog Trainers.
+She earned a BSEd from Sam Houston State University, MSEd from Abilene Christian University, and Superintendency from University of Texas Tyler.
+She holds certificates in Conflict Resolution, Negotiation and Mediation from ACU and Nonprofit Leadership from the Texas A&M Bush School of Public Service.

 Board of Directors